Stephenlaye2/hadoop/README.md

 5. Give it a quick test with:
     <pre><code>hive --version</code></pre>
     *You should get the version of hive back*
 6. Next, we need to create some directories in HDFS.
 But before that, let's start our hadoop cluster.
-If you have yours started already, then skip this step:
+If you have yours started already, skip this step:
     <pre><code>start-all.sh</code></pre>
+    To verfiy if your cluster is running, run the following command:
+    <pre><code>jps</code></pre>
     If all goes well, you should see the below (the order doesn't matter):
     <pre><i>NameNode
     DataNode